AlphaGotReal/game-of-os/README.md

 ```asm
 jmp $
 ```
 Here `$` is a pointer to current label.
-Thus is the same as
+Its is the same as
 ```asm
 .loop:
   jmp .loop